 Drain Line Breakage Repair Costs

 A broken drain line can be a homeowner's worst nightmare.
 The drain line handles all of the waste water produced in the home and ferries it to the sewer system.
 If the drain line breaks, problems including a basement or crawlspace flood, foul odors and wet areas on the property can occur.
-Items in the home exposed to water from the drain line may have to be disposed of due to the exposure to contamination.
 The cost of drain line breakage repair depends on the extent of the problem, but this guide can help homeowners estimate repair costs for the project.

 National Repair a Drain Line Breakage Costs